zhangming-19/SMPRR/README.md

 > Stock movement prediction is a challenging problem: the market is highly *stochastic*, and we make *long-term* predictions from *chaotic* data.
 We treat these three complexities and present a novel long-term stock movement prediction approach based on research reports.
 In detail, a new Research Report dataset for Stock Movement Prediction (SMPRR) is proposed.
 SMPRR is one of the few datasets for long-term stock movement prediction, which is mainly composed of long-form, formal, and professional research reports.
 We demonstrate the state-of-the-art performance of our proposed model on SMPRR.

 You might also be interested in our code for stock movement prediction.
+We have deposited the code in the Code Ocean platform.
+The accepted code capsules can be found through XXX.
+The DOI of the code is 10.24433/CO.2855516.v1
 Should you have any query please contact me at [zhangming@hccl.ioa.ac.cn](mailto:zhangming@hccl.ioa.ac.cn).

 ## Dataset Overview